connectordb/connectordb.io/_docs/pipescript/tutorial/basics.md

 <a href="/pipescript" class="button alt"><i class="fa fa-pencil-square-o"></i> PipeScript Online Editor</a>

-You can also find the [list of available transforms](/pipescript/#transforms) by scrolling down on the online editor's page.
+You should also look at <a href="../transforms/index.html">the list of available transforms</a>.

 ## Datapoint